 It wasn’t always this way.
 Summer camps actually began with the goal of giving low-income urban children access to nature and fresh air while keeping them out of trouble when they were not in school.
 But over the years, they have become yet another means by which American society reinforces the cultural boundaries between children of the well-off and everyone else.

-Camps reinforce the cultural boundaries between children of the well-off and everyone else.
 Some of the first YMCA summer camps emerged early as the 1880s and were initially only for boys, according to The Routledge History of Childhood in the Western World.
 Camp Dudley, one such YMCA camp, was founded in 1885 to create a “positive developmental experience through making new friends, building confidence and growing in self-reliance,” offering a lot of the outdoor recreational activities we associate with modern day camp.

 After the turn of the century, camps for girls were established by the Girl Scouts of America and Camp Fire girls.
 And around World War I, a number of charity organizations founded summer camps for working-class children, meant to be a respite from the “moral and physical degradations” that the progressive movement at the time associated with urban life.